OEM Part Breakdown: 2.5L Skyactiv-G Exhaust Header

 • Questioner: Mike Wildt

-• Answer: With the combination of those, the highest gain I would expect is 20hp.
+• Answer: With the combination of those, the highest gain I would expect on a Mazda 2 is 20hp.
 The exhaust manifold would show the biggest gains, followed by the SRI.
 The exhaust system will give marginal gains, but a little grumble is always nice.

-Question: Why do you highly recommend resonated over strait pipe?
+Question: Why do you highly recommend resonated over straight pipe?
 (Referring to the Gen2 Mazdaspeed 3).

 • Questioner: Phil Young